Gutenberg editor is a powerful builder. Let's talk about WordPress 5.0 features now!

-Let’s review five biggest expectations that we have, it will be fun to look back at this article once the 5.0 version gets released!
+Let’s review five biggest WordPress 5.0 Features, it will be fun to look back at this article once the 5.0 version gets released!

 This is a well-known fact that the fifth version of WordPress will radically change the content editing approach.
 The new editor will be called Gutenberg and it should bring the convenience and ease that newbies and professionals seek each in their own way.

 Unfortunately, as of today, Gutenberg has lots of mixed reviews.
 Just stop for a second and think about this: the Gutenberg beta plugin in the WordPress repository still has the 2.7 stars and lots of negative reviews.
 Matt Mullenweg believes that Gutenberg is about to shake things up and become a game-changer for everyone: